 Before you refuse visitation, ensure that you have an ample amount of documented evidence and/or “just cause” for denying the other parent the right to see their child.
 If you do not, it could lead to an unfavorable outcome and potential legal consequences.

 Can Alcoholics Get Custody?

 Technically, yes.
 If one parent is an alcoholic they can still potentially get sole or joint custody of their child.
 They will need to prove to the court that they are not a danger to the child.
 This can be accomplished in a few ways such as:

 - Prove they have been rehabilitated

-- Prove their alcoholism doesn’t put their child at risk (i.e. unable to drive, no history of violence, etc.)
+- Prove their alcoholism doesn’t put their child at risk (e.g. having no recent history of violence or DUI)